Women and Hair Transplant

 Lupus, or systemic lupus erythematosus, is an automimmune disorder in which the immune system attacks healthy tissue within the body.
 This can lead to dysfunction in many areas of the body, including the brain, joints, kidneys, skin, and hair growth.

 All temporary causes of hair loss listed above, such as stress, pregnancy, and iron deficiency, would never be treated with women’s hair transplant.
-Most of them can simply be treated with a healthy diet, adequate sleep, and a daily multivitamin.
-Other, more serious ailments like telogen effluvium are long-term temporary.
+Most of these temporary causes of hair loss in women can simply by treating the underlying cause.
+So it could come down to adopting a healthy diet, adequate sleep, and a daily multivitamin, treatment of hormonal disbalances etc. Other, more serious ailments like telogen effluvium are long-term temporary.

 Telogen effluvium is a disruption of the normal growth cycle of hair, causing more hairs than normal to get “stuck” in the telogen phase.
 The telogen phase is the resting phase, during which hair does not grow.
 The lack of growth leads to noticeable thinning.
 This disorder is onset by physiological and/or emotional stressors, such as crash diets, eating disorders, childbirth, drug use, etc. Again women’s hair transplant will not be a restorative solution.
 The disorder will usually relieve itself and the hair will eventually grow back.
 However, the health regimen stated above will be helpful to the recovery process.